Frequently Asked Questions

 - Approximately one-third of the League’s annual operating budget of $2.8 million comes from our contract with the City.
 The League must raise the remaining two-thirds through direct appeals, special events and other fundraising efforts.
 The League relies on generous community support to enable us to provide our residents with quality care and to be a resource for pet owners throughout Northern Virginia.

 What is the League’s service area?

 - Although we are based in Alexandria, the League serves much of Northern Virginia and the metro DC area.
 Residents of any jurisdiction are welcome to meet with and apply for our adoptable animals.
 A recent review of the AWLA’s animal intake statistics revealed that approximately 50% of the animals were surrendered by residents from surrounding communities, including Fairfax County and Arlington County at 41% and 9%, respectively.
 Another 20% of the incoming animals were surrendered from other nearby locations including Prince George’s County, Washington DC, Prince William County and other jurisdictions.

 - The AWLA operates animal control for the City of Alexandria.
 Those residing in Arlington, Fairfax, Prince William or other surrounding counties must contact their respective municipality for any animal control concerns.

-I donate to HSUS and/or the ASPCA.
-Does my donation help the League?
+When I donate to HSUS and/or the ASPCA, does my donation help the League?